-We hope you will join us for these FREE lunchtime concerts.
-Music at Noon programs generally last 45 minutes to an hour - perfect for a lunch-hour getaway!
-Most Music at Noon programs take place in Dagwell Hall, where audience members are welcome to eat a bag lunch during the concert.
-Occasionally a Music at Noon concert will take place in the Cathedral; in these instances, while there is no food or drink allowed in the Cathedral, Room 101 is available beginning at 11:00 am for audience members to eat their bag lunches prior to the concert.
+Music at Noon concerts are free performances held on the second Tuesday of each month.
+Generally 45 minutes to 60 minutes, most Music at Noon programs take place in Dagwell Hall, where audience members are welcome to eat a bag lunch during the concert.
+In instances where a concert is held in the Cathedral, Room 107 is available beginning at 11:00 am for audience members to eat before the performance.

 Simon Estes, bass baritone

 Internationally renowned bass-baritone Simon Estes enjoys the acclaim of audiences and critics around the globe.
 Since his debut with the Deutsche Oper Berlin in 1965, Mr. Estes has performed with major international opera companies including the Metropolitan Opera, New York; Lyric Opera, Chicago; San Francisco Opera; La Scala, Milan; Deutsche Opera, Berlin; Royal Opera House, Covent Garden; The Washington Opera; L'Opéra de Paris; Gran Teatre del Liceu in Barcelona; the State Operas of Hamburg, Munich, Vienna and Zurich and at the Bayreuth, Salzburg and Glyndebourne Festivals.
 Professor Estes has teaching positions at Iowa State University and Wartburg College and will perform with Wartburg professor, pianist Carita Pfaltzgraff.